One dimensional energy cascades in a fractional quasilinear NLS: Introduction

 The second known mechanism ensuring growth of Sobolev norms was pioneered by Gérard-Grellier \cite{gerard_grellier} for the Szeg\H{o} equation, exploiting its peculiar integrable structure \cite{gerard_grellier0}.
-We also mention Biasi-Evnin \cite{BE} for a truncated Szeg\H{o} systems, Gérard-Lenzmann \cite{GL} for the integrable Calogero-Moser derivative NLS, and Gérard-Grellier \cite{gerard_grellier3} for a long time instability result for the cubic half-wave equation (exploiting a resonant approximation with the Szeg\H{o} equation). \\ Finally we mention Guardia-Giuliani \cite{GG2} for chains of infinite pendula, the recent numerical result by Gallone-Marian-Ponno-Ruffo \cite{Gallone} for the FPUT chain and Elgindi- Shikh Khalil \cite{EK2022} for a completely different norm inflation mechanism in $L^\infty$.
+We also mention Biasi-Evnin \cite{BE} for a truncated Szeg\H{o} systems, Gérard-Lenzmann \cite{GL} for the integrable Calogero-Moser derivative NLS, and long time instability results for the cubic half-wave equation obtained by Gérard-Grellier \cite{gerard_grellier3} on $\T$ and Gérard-Lenzmann-Popovnicu-Raphael \cite{GLPR} on $\R$ (exploiting resonant approximations with the Szeg\H{o} equation). \\ Furthermore we mention Guardia-Giuliani \cite{GG2} for chains of infinite pendula, the recent numerical result by Gallone-Marian-Ponno-Ruffo \cite{Gallone} for the FPUT chain and Elgindi- Shikh Khalil \cite{EK2022} for a completely different norm inflation mechanism in $L^\infty$.